Otaku-uu/Dxdd/README.md

 - Extract and install the dxdd.exe file.
 - Once the installation is complete, open Gorilla Tag.
 You don't need to install BepInEx or modify any other game files.
 You should see a new user interface within the game.

-**Example: type inject --1 or any other option from 1 to 4 and press enter on your keyboard** you should see a little sucess text on the top left.
+After, open the software and open gorilla tag and type inject --1 or choose any option from 1 to 4 and press Enter.
+Each cheat option is numbered for your convenience.
+You'll see a small success message appear in the top left corner, indicating that you're all set!
-Then you should be all set!

 ### Made by Otaku
 Any questions or help regarding the software please DM my discord which is poop3444